-Internal review of draft flood hazard maps continues, and a new approach to mapping floodways and updating flood hazard maps is being implemented.
-The new approach will better balance flood adaptation and resilience priorities and provide expanded flood hazard information to enhance public safety and inform local decision-making.
-We are exploring future municipal review and public engagement opportunities for draft flood hazard mapping, and will provide an update when more information becomes available.
+We are currently seeking municipal feedback on draft flood hazard maps that implement our new approach to mapping floodways and updating flood hazard maps.
+The new approach better balances flood adaptation and resilience priorities and provides expanded flood hazard information to enhance public safety and inform local decision-making.
+We are exploring future public engagement opportunities for draft flood hazard mapping, and will provide an update when more information becomes available.